lpolish/dockercomposemgr/README.md

 - `add <name> <path>` - Add new application to manage
 - `remove <app>` - Remove application from management
 - `update [app]` - Update all or specific application
+- `create` - Create a new application using templates

 ### Examples